 Your employer may not deny you a leave of absence if you meet the criteria under the FMLA.
 They also may not retaliate against you for taking a leave of absence under the FMLA.
 They may not fire you, deny you a raise or promotion, or take any other adverse action against you for taking a qualifying leave of absence.

 If you have been denied a family or medical leave, or if you have been fired or suffered an adverse employment action because you took a qualifying leave, then you may be entitled to compensation and reinstatement.

 But you must act quickly.
 The FMLA contains strict time limits.
 If you believe that your employer has violated the Family and Medical Leave Act, you should contact an experienced employment lawyer immediately to protect your rights.
-To schedule a free and confidential consultation, call John Howley, Esq. directly at (212) 601-2728.
+To schedule a free and confidential consultation, complete our contact form or call John Howley, Esq. directly at (212) 601-2728.